cacttus/BR2/project/tasks.md

 				- [ ] Cubic Bezier Curves

 - [ ] Rendering Fixes
+	- [ ] Get the UI to draw on the screen again.
+	- [ ] **CRITICAL** Squashed viewport Bug.
+Fix Viewport scaling issue.
+		- [ ] Fix UI text squashing bug.
+		- [x] Implement the updated viewport class from the engine.
+			- [x] Make sure it has width/height defined.
+		- [x] Update everywhere where viewport is referenced.
+		- [ ] Fixed render squishing by boxing the render viewport in windowed mode.
+		- [ ] In fullscreen mode, force the w/h to be the whole screen.
+		- [ ] Fixed the squashed UI image problems.
+			- [ ] Fix SQUASHED text rendering.
+Text must be rendered at the same w/h ratio no matter window size.
 	- [ ] DrawDeferred for Scene is a problem.
 We are using the SG to draw the children, yet the RenderBucket is the main drawing list.
 So we are drawing twice.
 	- [ ] Fix shadows & Lights.
 		* Instead of LightManager->SetupLights (using RenderBucket) maybe it would be easier to cull lights through the scenegraph, and call